 Real Estate by Deborah Levy

 But what about recreating the self?
-It takes more than a new pair of sage green shoes.
+That takes more than a new pair of sage green shoes.

-Levy’s prose is elegant and playful, looping back to earlier references to riff off images and expand ideas.
+Levy’s prose is elegant and playful.
+It loops back to earlier references to riff off images and expand ideas.
 A line about a tiger in one chapter becomes a joke about tigers in the next.
-It’s very pleasing.
+It’s very pleasing: the reader is drawn into a series of in-jokes.
 Real Estate feels like something between a diary and a friendly chat over wine and olives.

-In chapter 4, Levy wonders why the roles of mothers, grandmothers, great-aunts, and spinsters are always seen as demotions in film scripts.
+In Chapter 4, Levy wonders why the roles of mothers, grandmothers, great-aunts, and spinsters are always seen as demotions in film scripts.
 Their roles are either to comfort or police the more exciting characters, or to dole out wisdom.
 What would a middle-aged female heroine be like?
 Or an old-aged female heroine?
-A female rogue, lusty and alluring, travelling the world with barely a thought for her children, while having incredible adventures and living by the skin of her wits… Why will no one buy this script?
+A female rogue, lusty and alluring, travelling the world with barely a thought for her children, while having incredible adventures and living by the skin of her wits.
+Why will no one buy this script?
+Can you make this script for yourself?

-As with the previous volume, The Cost of Living, it was a pleasure to be in Levy’s frank and philosophical company.
+As with the previous volume, it was a pleasure to be in Levy’s frank and philosophical company.
+I love the idea of her literary real estate being the ground that matters.

 WHAT TO READ NEXT